Christmas at Charlecote Park

 Best times to visit

-A house fit for a Christmas party
+A house fit for a Winter Masquerade Ball

-The sumptuous Victorian home at Charlecote Park is elaborately dressed for a Christmas party.
-Imagine that Mary Elizabeth and George Lucy, the Victorian owners of Charlecote Park, are inviting you to their Christmas party.
+The sumptuous Victorian home at Charlecote Park is elaborately dressed for a Christmas ball.
+Imagine that Mary Elizabeth and George Lucy, the Victorian owners of Charlecote Park, are inviting you to their masquerade.
 Collect your "invitation" at the Visitor Reception, and wander around the bedecked house and outbuildings to immerse yourself in the Christmas spirit.
-Discover the favourite pastimes and objects of the Lucy family in the five dressed rooms.
-Visit the cafés for some delicious festive favourites, or pop to the shop to find Christmas cards, gifts and baubles.
+Discover the favourite pastimes and objects of the Lucy family in the six dressed rooms, and pop to the Victorian kitchen to have a peek behind the scenes.

 Christmas in a nutshell